Autumn Term 2017

 Price: £260 + VAT

 This innovative course contains straight-talking, myth-busting, back-to-basics, step-by-step common sense from start to finish.
 It is a no-holds-barred look at why lessons go wrong and what we can do about it today.
-Expect an honest appraisal of the strategies that hold us back and an easy-to-apply antidote to the touchy-feely stuff that we all know just doesn’t work!
+Expect an honest appraisal of the strategies that hold us back and an easy-to-apply antidote to the jargon that we all know just doesn’t work!
 Practical with a capital P and brimming with pragmatism - the definitive disciplined approach is for every teacher who loves their subject and wants to teach free from disruption.

 THIS COURSE AIMS TO